fede2cr/circuitpython-braille/CircuitPlayground_Touch_Version/README.md

 Letter C is **not** A1+A2+A3, but is actually just A1 with A4.

 Now, how about trying to write your name using the table as reference?

-## TODO

-- Add support for "indicators", used in numbers, uppercase and others.
-- Custom designed PCB for easy fabrication